kevgo/straides/README.md

 Better HTTP STatus coDES for RAIls!

 Straides provides a convenient and more consistent way for handling error conditions in controllers.
 It makes it possible, for example, to abort execution of a request in a before_filter.

+# Installation

+1. Add the gem to your Gemfile.

+        gem 'straides'

+2. Update your gem bundle.

+        $ bundle install

 # Usage

+Straides provides a helper method called `error`.
+Call it at any time with the HTTP error code and optionally additional parameters for `render` to abort the current request and render an error message.

     # Stop controller execution and return the request with the given HTTP error.
     error 404 unless [condition]

-    # Shorter version, integrated into loading for example a user object.
+    # Abort with an error if an operation didn't return a result.
     user = User.find_by_username(params[:id]) or error 401